Have you ever stopped to think how the Ganaraska Forest & other large forest tracts came to be?

 The legacy of maple trees is embedded in many people's memories and part of the rural aesthetic.
 These century (and older) trees are now succumbing to old age, exposure to wind, insects and disease.
 They are often not being replaced and that part of the rural/cultural landscape is now in jeopardy.

 Trees are provided to approved applicants to be planted next to a municipal road on private property.
+Remember that consideration must be given to overhead and underground utilities, especially hydro lines.
 Applications are available from January to March of each year, and trees are available for pick-up late April/early May.

-To learn more about the program, or to apply contact the GRCA's Conservation Lands Coordinator.
+To find out more about the program or to apply, contact the Conservation Lands Coordinator.

 T TREE planting for future forests